zigadel/glfw-zig/README.md

 - A clean test pyramid (unit + conformance + integration + e2e)
 - A simple `sample.zig` you can use as a starting point

-The goal is a **“forever good”** building block for graphics / game engines:
 Zig nightly, full GLFW access, and future-ready for Vulkan, OpenXR, and WebGPU.

 ---